mccreath/isitup-for-slack/docs/TUTORIAL.md

 ![Method should be post](field-method.png)

-Now decide whether you want to include your slash command in the auto-complete list of slash commands.
+Next you need to decide whether you want to include your slash command in the auto-complete list of slash commands.
 This is handy if you think your command will be used frequently.
-Enter a description of the slash command, and some example usage.
+Enter a description of the slash command along with some example usage.

 ![Adding to autocomplete](field-autocomplete.png)